-Funded by the European Union.
-The information in this document is provided "as is", and no guarantee or warranty is given that the information is fit for any particular purpose.
-The content of this document reflects only the authors' views and does not necessarily reflect those of the European Union or the European Health and digital Executive Agency (HaDEA).
-Neither the European Union, nor the granting authority, nor the project consortium take any responsibility for any use of the information contained in this deliverable.
+Furthermore, the information in this document is provided "as is", and no guarantee or warranty is given that the information is fit for any particular purpose.
+The author(s) and project consortium do not take any responsibility for any use of the information contained in this deliverable.
 The users use the information at their sole risk and liability.